- Brand name

 Before you start to use it

-- allergies to any other medicines or any substances such as foods, preservatives or dyes
+- you have allergies to any other medicines or any substances such as foods, preservatives or dyes

-- Are breast feeding or intending to breast feed.
-Your doctor will discuss the risks and benefits of using PATANOL when breast feeding.
+Your doctor will discuss the risks and benefits of using Patanol Eye Drops when breastfeeding.

-Some medicines may affect the way others work.
-Your doctor or pharmacist will be able to tell you what to do when using PATANOL with other medicines.
+Your doctor or pharmacist will be able to tell you what to do when using Patanol Eye Drops with other medicines.

 If you are being changed from one medicine to another, follow your doctor’s instructions carefully as to when to stop the medicine and when to start the new eye drops.